RBilsland/pxt-sonicpiosc/README.md

-# Sonic Pi OSC Extension for MicroBit
+# Sonic Pi OSC Extension for the micro:bit

 This extension has been developed to allow a micro:bit to send OpenSound Control (OSC) messages directly to an instance of Sonic Pi.